-Sonya Kopp, Ed.D.
-Vice Provost, Institutional Effectiveness, Planning, and Compliance Columbia Southern University 21982 University Lane, Orange Beach, AL 36561 800-977-8449 ext: 1221 Email: ADAgrievances@columbiasouthern.edu
+Assistant Provost for Institutional Effectiveness and Accreditation Columbia Southern University 21982 University Lane, Orange Beach, AL 36561

+800-977-8449 ext: 1331

+Email: ADAgrievances@columbiasouthern.edu

 CSU has also classified many employees as Mandated Reporters of any knowledge they have that a member of the community is experiencing harassment, discrimination, and/or retaliation.
 The section below on Mandated Reporting details which employees have this responsibility and their duties, accordingly.